Lens rigidity for manifolds with hyperbolic trapped set: Geometric setting and dynamical properties

 \subsection{Escape rate}

-An important quantity in open dynamical system is the escape rate, which measures the amount of mass not escaping for long time.
+An important quantity in the study of open dynamical systems is the \emph{escape rate}, which measures the amount of mass not escaping for long time.
 This quantity was studied for hyperbolic dynamical systems by Bowen-Ruelle, Young \cite{BoRu,Yo}.
 First we define the \emph{non-escaping mass function} $V(t)$ as follows

 and ${\rm Vol}$ being the volume with respect to the Liouville measure $d\mu$.
 The \emph{escape rate} $Q\leq 0$ measures the exponential rate of decay of $V(t)$

 Notice that, since $\varphi_t$ preserves the Liouville measure in $SM$, we have